Red Wing iron Ranger boots, lightly scuffed, on a table

 Purchase

 Iron Ranger boots are manufactured by Red Wing in the USA are an iconic piece of Americana.
 This worldwide reputation is partially because the boots are well-made and have a look that has remained popular over the years, and partially because Red Wing does such a good job of marketing.
 I was in Annapolis and got a pair of Red Wing Iron Ranger 1811 Boots at the beginning of 2020.
-I walked into a Red Wing store and got measured & fitted, something I recommend over going the mail-order route.
+I walked into a Red Wing store and got measured & fitted, something I recommend compared to using the mail-order route.

 Breaking them in